 Founded in 1912 by Queen Alexandra, the Alexandra Rose Charity was established to support Londoners in poverty.
 Inspired by a priest in her native Denmark selling roses to raise money for those in need, Queen Alexandra brought the idea back to the UK.

 Real roses were substituted for silk ones, and Rose Day was created.
-The funds raised from the sale of these roses was distributed to help Londoners in poverty access healthcare.
+The funds raised from the sale of these roses were distributed to help Londoners in poverty access healthcare.

 Through the Rose Vouchers for Fruit & Veg project, we support families on low incomes to access fresh fruit and veg in their local community.

-You can stay up to date with our work by signing up to our mailing list below.
+You can stay updated with our work by signing up to our mailing list below.